extratone/bilge/annotation/highlights.md

 > **Fix:** Add keyboard shortcuts (⌘-, option-⌘-,) back for Settings/Preferences and Editor Settings/Preferences.

+> **Fix:** Leaving a template value blank in the action editor could cause it to revert to default template value.

 # [Chat History — Real Life](https://reallifemag.com/chat-history/)

 > I think of my quintessential Slack experience as the time a colleague interrupted a discussion of celebrity gossip to express her sincere, implacable fear of death.